Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Neutralino decays to : Experimental Searches

-In the following we discuss the perspectives for detecting and studying these decays at the LHC and an $e^+e^-$ linear collider (LC).
-We consider for the LHC an integrated luminosity of 25~fb$^{-1}$ at 8~TeV and 300~fb$^{-1}$ at 14~TeV.
+In the following we discuss the perspectives for investigating these decays at the LHC and at an $e^+e^-$ linear collider (LC).
+We consider for the LHC an integrated luminosity of 25~fb$^{-1}$ at 8~TeV, 300~fb$^{-1}$ and 3000~fb$^{-1}$ at 14~TeV.
 For the LC we consider 500~fb$^{-1}$ of integrated luminosity at $\sqrt{s}$ = 0.5~TeV and 1~ab$^{-1}$ at 1, 1.5 and 3~TeV.
-For each of these scenarios, we combine the decay branching fractions with the relevant neutralino production cross sections to study the number of expected events.
-For the case of the LHC, we also characterise the kinematics of the detectable final states and study a possible event selection to isolate neutralino decays into $h \tilde{\chi}^0_1$ (and $Z \tilde{\chi}^0_1$).
-We compare these results to multi-lepton final states.
+For each of these scenarios, we combine the decay branching fractions with the relevant neutralino production cross sections to study the number of expected events and compare them to the expected backgrounds.
+For the LHC, we compare the regions of exclusion from the $bb \ell$ mode to the two- and three-lepton channels.